Wednesday, 25 October 2017

 The street outside the former gurdwara.
 (13.07.2017.)

-Rana Shoaib is an energetic young man and has a lot of interest in the history of partition and related matters.
+Rana Shoaib is an energetic young man with a keen interest in the history of Partition and related matters.
 He is a surveyor by profession.
-He informed us many stories about the Sikhs of this Chak.
-One of them was how they helped Muslims to claim a piece of land and build a mosque over there.
-He also took us to the home of his uncle and served us with cold drinks, a most desirable thing in that weather.
-He told us many stories of his chak and showed us some old houses.
+He shared with us many stories about the Sikhs of this chak.
+One of them was about how the Sikh residents helped Muslims claim a piece of land and build a mosque there.

-Rana Shoaib's grandfather was Rana Sardar Ali s/o Rana Yusuf Khan.
-They belonged to Chhota Chaunta, tehsil Rupar, district Ambala.
-Now it is district Rupnagar.
-(30°55'59.66"N; 76°27'43.76"E) Later on, he sent me the following link about this gurdwara:
+Rana Shoaib’s grandfather was Rana Sardar Ali, son of Rana Yusuf Khan.
+Their family originally belonged to Chhota Chaunta, tehsil Rupar, district Ambala, now part of district Rupnagar (30°55'59.66"N, 76°27'43.76"E).

 https://m.facebook.com/story.php?story_fbid=422899468067137&id=221538424869910